Quadball in Australia: Competitions

-Australian Quidditch Championships (QUAFL)
+Australian Quadball Championships (QUAFL)

-The Australian Quidditch Championships, previously and sometimes still colloquially known as QUAFL is the biggest quidditch tournament in Australia.
+The Australian Quadball Championships, previously and sometimes still colloquially known as QUAFL is the biggest quadballtournament in Australia.
 It is held annually in November/December, crowning the Australian national club champion for that year.
 The first official name for the tournament was the Oceania Regional Championships, but was more affectionately known as "QUAFL" which was later given the backronym "Quidditch United Australian Federated League".
 The inaugural tournament was held in 2011 at the University of New South Wales, starting with just 5 teams.

 Clubs from across the country bid to host the tournament every year, and the tournament was hosted by Sydney-based clubs until 2015, when it was hosted by Melbourne's Monash Muggles.
 In 2016 and 2017, the tournament saw a move to the Australian Institute of Sport in Canberra, hosting a record high of 25 teams in 2017.
 The championships were hosted in Queensland for the first time in 2018, and were last held at Kayess Park, Minto in 2019, before being cancelled both in 2020 and 2021 due to Covid-19 restrictions at the time.

 The structure of the tournament traditionally changes each year depending on the number of registered teams and choices of organisers.
 More recently, teams have been randomly split into pools based on their respective end of season state rankings, with top teams from each pool progressing to elimination bracket play.

 The 2020 Championship due to be hosted in the Gold Coast or USC, and the 2021 Championship due to be hosted at La Trobe University, were cancelled due to the COVID-19 Pandemic.

-Australian Quidditch Championship results
+Australian Quadball Club Championship (AQCC) results

 Note that an asterisk (*) signifies a snitch catch.

 State Shield

-State Shield (previously Quidditch State of Origin after the football tournament of the same name), is an annual Australian quidditch competition established in 2016 as part of a skills camp training exercise at the annual Quid Camp.
+State Shield (previously Quidditch State of Origin after the football tournament of the same name), is an annual Australian quadball competition established in 2016 as part of a skills camp training exercise at the annual QuidCamp.
 The tournament was created due to an increasing need for a state-based tournament, however as the majority of the players resided in Queensland, New South Wales, and Victoria (due to Australian geographical demographics) these are the only states to currently compete in the tournament.

 Participating state teams include Victorian Leadbeaters (A), Victorian Honeybeaters (B), New South Wales Bluetongues (A), New South Wales Bluebottles (B), and the Queensland Thunderbirds.